ahoward/mongoid-fts/README.md

 DESCRIPTION

-  enable mongodb's new fulltext simply and quickly on your mongoid models, including pagination.
+  enable mongodb's new fulltext simply and quickly on your mongoid models.

+  supports
+    * pagination
+    * strict literal searching (including stopwords)
+    * cross models searching
+    * index is automatically kept in sync
+    * customize ranking with #to_search

 INSTALL